uro98/expense-logger/README.md

 # Expense Logger
-An Android app for logging expenses
+An Android app that improves financial management